Ibrahim Cissoko

-Ibrahim Cissoko (born 26 March 2003) is a Guinean-Dutch professional footballer who plays as a left winger for English club Bolton Wanderers on loan from French club Toulouse.
+Ibrahim Cissoko (born 26 March 2003) is a professional footballer who plays as a left winger for club PEC Zwolle.
+Born in the Netherlands, he has committed to play for the Guinea national team.

 Club career

 NEC

 Cissoko joined NEC in 2016, signing his first professional contract with the club in January 2021.
 He made his Eredivisie debut in a 1–0 defeat to Utrecht on 29 April 2022, and scored his first league goal on 8 May 2022 in a 1–0 victory over Go Ahead Eagles.
 Cissoko signed a new contract with NEC in July 2022, linking him to the club until the summer of 2024, with the option of an extra season.
 He scored his first league goal of the 2022–23 season in a 1–1 draw against Groningen, an 88th-minute equaliser.

 Toulouse

 In June 2023, Cissoko joined Ligue 1 club Toulouse.
 He sustained a foot injury in the summer, leaving him unable to make his competitive debut with Toulouse until 5 November 2023.